 I’d put PocketSmith above PocketBook (details below) but below MoneyBrilliant in terms of the features and comprehensive level of of analysis it is able to provide.
-The user-interface and capability of PocketSmith are way better than Pocketbook — it allows you to create budgets, income statements and balance sheets, and it has good reporting (analysis of your money situation with charts and things).
+I think the user-interface and capability of PocketSmith are really good — it allows you to create budgets, income statements and balance sheets, and it has good reporting (analysis of your money situation with charts and things).
 It also allows you to add in other users (e.g. if you’re a couple, or want your advisor to have access).
-But, it doesn’t come with a lot of the bells and whistles that MoneyBrilliant does (like incorporating Australian super, property, goal-setting etc).
+But, it doesn’t come with some of the bells and whistles that MoneyBrilliant does (like incorporating Australian super, property, goal-setting etc).

 Price: There are 3 options: free, $9.95/month, and $19.95/month — it depends on what features you want.
 You can always start out with the free version and upgrade, as well.

 So, this one is popular with financial advisors who use it with their clients…but as an individual, it’s a bit expensive compared to other alternatives: $20/month!

 I don’t know why this budgeting tool is more expensive (double the cost) of tools like MoneyBrilliant.
 It seems to do the same job — automatically downloads your transactions, helps you categorise them, helps you measure them against a budget, allows you to track and see your progress towards goals…all pretty standard.
 Their user interface is alright, not as pretty as MoneyBrilliant, but seemingly better than PocketBook.